microsoft/fluentui/packages/react-switch/Spec.md

 Since the Switch is an interactive component, it must be focusable and keyboard accessible.
 The expected keyboard shortcut for activating a Switch is the spacebar key.

-1. Use spacebar to switch off
+1. Use the spacebar to switch off
-2. Use spacebar to switch on
+2. Use the spacebar to switch on

 ### Cursor